The best canna lily seeds to select and grow are those that are perfectly formed, without any formation defects.

 Checking viability of canna seeds is easy and fast and will save yourself a lot of time and frustration to which otherwise may lead to disappointment.

-Canna seeds can either be perfectly round or oblong in shape, and the colours that ripe seeds can be are deep black whilst cannas produce seeds that are brown, some show light spotting on them and others have brown toned shades on them.
+Canna seeds can either be perfectly round or oblong in shape, and the colors that ripe seeds can be are deep black whilst cannas produce seeds that are brown, some show light spotting on them and others have brown toned shades on them.

 It doesn’t matter what the color is, there is no right or wrong, the importance is that the seed is viable to grow with an embryo encased.